The Bavarian State Parliament maintains a wide range of partnerships with other parliaments and organisations.

 Südtiroler Landtag [Provincial Assembly of South Tyrol] and Landtag des Trentino [Provincial Assembly of Trentino]

 Bavaria has had ties to the autonomous Province of South Tyrol since 2001.
 A delegation from the Südtiroler Landtag visited the Bavarian State Parliament in January 2016.
 There have been links to the Province of Trentino since 2017.
-Most recently, the Presidium visited Trentino in March 2018.
+Recently, the Presidium visited Trentino in March 2018.

 A range of projects have been launched and developed since the visit to Ukraine (Kiev and Kharkiv) by the Presidium in November 2015.
 These included working with charitable organisations to organise and support holiday camps for Ukrainian children from troubled regions in Eastern Ukraine.
 Further visits followed.
 In April 2020, the Presidium is to visit Kiev to find out about the current situation in the city.